When Were the “Good Old Days”?

 - What if your family wasn’t allowed in the front doors of a local church or school because it was the white church or school and you happened to be black?

-I’m not sure those who were being oppressed would refer to those as the “good old days.”
+Those who were being oppressed would NOT refer to those as the “good old days.”

 And I don’t believe those who were doing the oppressing should refer to them as the “good old days” either.